Mostafizor/FrozenLake-Q-Learning-Algorithm/README.md

 # FrozenLake-Q-Learning-Algorithm
-Simple Q-Learning Algorithm that solves the OpenAI FrozenLake environment.
+Simple Q-Learning algorithm that solves the OpenAI FrozenLake environment.